Teaching & Learning

 The learning and teaching from this document flows through all our work.
 As a school we aim to provide a broad-based curriculum that provides for the development of the whole child.
 This really means learning is about concentrating, problem solving, developing independence and self belief as well as learning about colours, numbers, letters and words for example

 We believe that children learn through their play, not any old play, but play that is organised and supported by well qualified staff and arranged so that children can learn, make progress and mature as people.
-They become more confident and ready to move on to the Reception Year.
+They become more confident and ready to move on to the Reception Year; you can find out more about the knowledge and skills children learn with us by visiting our section on Curriculum Intent.

-You can find out more EYFS Development Matters by clicking the link below
+You can find out more Early Years Foundation Stage by clicking t on either of the links below